MicrosoftDocs/customer-voice/cv-docs/purchase.md

 # Purchase Dynamics 365 Customer Voice

-Dynamics 365 Customer Voice is included with select Microsoft Dynamics 365 subscriptions and is available as an upgrade for Microsoft 365 subscriptions.
+Dynamics 365 Customer Voice is included with Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Human Resources, Dynamics 365 Project Service Automation, Dynamics 365 Operations, and Dynamics 365 Relationship Sales.
+Other Dynamics 365 customers can purchase Dynamics 365 Customer Voice separately.

 The Dynamics 365 Customer Voice license is based on the number of survey responses received per month.
 The capacity is measured at the tenant level.